 - check ice conditions with local ice hut operators or other anglers

 - let others know where you're planning to fish and when you plan to return

 - wear appropriate clothing and equipment for safety and comfort

 You can visit the Ontario ice fishing website for more safety tips.
 Chatham-Kent Tourism does not recommend nor endorse one area over another.
 Do not access any point that is considered private property, and please only enter where public access is granted.

 Know Before You Go

 A valid Outdoors Card is required to fish in Chatham-Kent.
-For the location of the licence issuer nearest you, visit ontario.ca/outdoorscard or call 1-800-387-7011 or 1-800-667-1940.
-Complete Ontario fishing regulation information can be found here. *In Chatham-Kent, you can purchase a license at most Canadian Tire locations, though it's best to call ahead to confirm.
+For the location of the license issuer nearest you, visit ontario.ca/outdoorscard or call 1-800-387-7011 or 1-800-667-1940.
+Click here for the complete Ontario fishing regulation summary. *In Chatham-Kent, you can purchase a license at most Canadian Tire locations, though it's best to call ahead to confirm.
 It's often wise to apply for your card before coming so you have it on hand.
-You can apply online as well.
+You can apply online for your fishing license as well.

-Four times a year, Canadian residents can fish in Ontario without buying a fishing licence, during:
+Four times a year, Canadian residents can fish in Ontario without buying a fishing license, during:

 - Family Fishing Weekend in February